sybrenjansen/mpire/docs/usage/worker_pool.rst

   server to fork a new process.
 - ``'threading'`` starts child threads.

-The ``'spawn'`` and ``'forkserver'`` methods have some caveats_.
-All resources needed for running the child process should be picklable.
-This can sometimes be a hassle when you heavily rely on lambdas or are trying to run MPIRE in an interactive shell.
-To remedy most of these problems MPIRE can use dill_ as a replacement for pickle.
-Simply install the required :ref:`dependencies <dilldep>` and you're good to go.

-Additionally, global variables (constants are fine) might have a different value than you might expect.
+Be aware that global variables (constants are fine) might have a different value than you might expect.
 You also have to import packages within the called function:

 .. code-block:: python